Steven-Grevera/ENC4265/manual.md

 Display Item Info: This option will display item info when you highlight an item, such as a the firecrackers for example, to provide a tooltip which will provide a general idea of what the item in question does.
 Toggling to off or on based your preference.

 Look When Using Compass: As you traverse your generated corridor, you may run across an item called a compass.
-(Read more on that here-(Link here later)).
-If this option is disabled, then you cannot move and look at the compass at the same time.
+(Read more on that here- **(Link here later))** If this option is disabled, then you cannot move and look at the compass at the same time.
 Having this enabled allows you to do so.
 This is for people who may find this as a distraction.

 Return To Base Immediately After Results: If this option is set to on, then upon completing a level, you will be sent back to the “hub” of the game.
-See more on this here: (Link to hub section later)
+See more on this here: **(Link to hub section later)**

 Vision Shake From Walking: This option will determine if your vision shakes from walking or not.
 For immersive experiences, this should be turned on.
 For those with motion sickness or who dislike this visual effect, keeping it off will ensure this does not occur.

-Controller Vibration: If your controller is in use, having this option set to on will result in certain in game events causing your controller to shake, such as when a Wanderer (the enemy monsters in the game-) approach you.
-(See more on monsters here (Link here later)
+Controller Vibration: If your controller is in use, having this option set to on will result in certain in game events causing your controller to shake, such as when a Wanderer (the enemy monsters in the game-) approach you. **(See more on monsters here (Link here later)**

 The Shaking of The Flashlight: With this option set to true, when you use your flashlight item, it will shake as you run as opposed to staying sturdy to light up areas.
 This option will provide a more immersive experience for those who want “realism” in their experiences.

-Whispers of The Remains: When collecting “souls” (more on this later, (link here)), you will hear an audio sound effect when picking them off of skeleton bodies.
+Whispers of The Remains: When collecting “souls” **(more on this later, (link here))**, you will hear an audio sound effect when picking them off of skeleton bodies.
 Having this option off will display this effect, for those who want to focus more on the sound of possible Apparitions instead.